 Probably.
 You need to get with a competent tax pro and sort it out.
 Do not ignore it.
 If liens and levies are already in place, you are already behind.
 Get competent tax help FAST.

-This is an area that requires considerable expertise.
+This area requires considerable expertise.
 Good records certainly help.
 Correct planning also helps.
 The summer is a good time to consult with a trusted tax professional and go over your exact situation.
 The law is too complex for a one-size-fits-all answer.
-That being said, I will mention a couple things.
+Thatbeing said, I will mention a couple things.
 If you are self-employed or use your car as an employee, keep track of your mileage.
-Lots of people keep gas receipts and repair receipts.
-And this is fine.
+Many people keep gas receipts and repair receipts and this is fine.
 The IRS allows a standard business mileage deduction of $.56 per mile.
 At $.56 per mile, if you have an economical car, you might come out ahead.
 If you do 20,000 business miles per year, that is $11,200 of deductible expense.
 1000 gallons of gas is only a few thousand dollars.
 Another area of huge potential savings is incorporation.
 The self-employed pay 15% self-employment tax in addition to income tax.
 If they incorporate, the dividend income they take is not subject to self-employment tax.
-This is an area of much mis-interpretation and confusion.
+This is an area of much misunderstandingand confusion.
 So if you are considering it, contact a trusted tax expert.
 There are MANY other tax breaks out there.
 A little planning can save a lot of expense.

 Yes, In general, it is ten years from the time the tax was assessed.
 It can be tricky as it can be extended in certain cases.

 Sure.
-But you also lower your after-tax income.
+However, you also lower your after-tax income.
 Lowering your income to save on your taxes is self-defeating.
 Now, sometime one can defer one’s income into the future and save tax dollars.
-Or maybe you invest in business equipment that is a deductible expense and increases future income.
+Alternatively, maybe you invest in business equipment that is a deductible expense and increases future income.
 This is worthwhile if it does increase in future income.
 Just don’t get stuck in a mindset where you are trying to lose money to save taxes.
 Contact a competent tax professional for a consultation.
-At Torchlight tax, we are happy to give you a free initial consultation to maximize your after tax income.
+At Torchlight Tax Solutions, we are happy to give you a free initial consultation to maximize your after tax income.

 Yes, they can and they will.
-There are some exemptions that may save you the penalty.
+Some exemptions may save you the penalty.
 They fall under the heading of financial hardship.
 Things like a threatened power shutoff.
 If you kept the threatening letter, it can save you the penalty.

 Contact an Enrolled Agent you can trust.
 This will need individual review.

-Yes, EAs are specially trained to do corporate taxes.
+Yes, EAs are specifically trained to do corporate taxes.

 Taxes, Bookkeeping and Payroll Taxes.
 This may sound kind of broad, but actually it is not.
 You see bookkeeping is a skill necessary to easily and accurately calculate a tax bill.
 So an EA has a vested interest in competent bookkeeping.
 And payroll goes right along with bookkeeping.
 It is not a difficult subject at all for a specialist.
 But for Joe Painter running a 5 man crew, it can be a very complex subject.
 And it is a bit silly for Joe to get wrapped up into all the laws and rules of payroll.
 So we provide this service to our clients as well.
 This allows them to run the business.